ejiro2024/Palmora-Group-HR-Analysis-/README.md

 Palmoria's management seeks to understand employee distribution, identify potential gender pay gaps, assess regulatory salary compliance, and allocate bonuses based on performance ratings.
 This analysis serves as a tool for improved decision-making and HR policy enhancements.

 ## Data Source
-The dataset was extracted from Palmoria's internal employee records and includes the following fields:
+The dataset was given by the DSA team and includes the following fields:
 - **Name**
 - **Gender**
 - **Department**